Surajv311/mDumpSWE/Linux-internals-and-commands/README.md

 - `cat date_2024_08_04_data.csv | wc -l`: 'wc' stands for word count.
 In given command we count the no. of lines in the file.
 - Run gunzip zip/unzip command(s) and tar file commands:
   - `gunzip originalGeoIP2-City.tar.gz` (unzip file) -> `tar -xvf originalGeoIP2-City.tar` (decompress tar file) -> `tar -cvf gunzipTarGeoIP2-City.tar GeoIP2-City_20230512/` (compress folder to tar file) -> `gzip gunzipTarGeoIP2-City.tar` (zip back)
+- `md5sum file.yml`: The MD5 sum of a file is a 32-character hexadecimal number that verifies a file's integrity.
+It's commonly used to check if a file has changed due to a disk error, faulty transfer, or other reasons.

 Note: